Khalil-420/CyberTEK-2024/challenges/misc/bolbok/README.md

 ### Description;

-Bolbok is really scared of the arcane and has hidden his secret in this system within rbash. but no one knows where.
+Bolbok is scared of the arcane and has hidden his secret in this **restricted shell**.

 Connect via: `nc <ip> 22222`